Important Coronavirus update for our stroke community

 While Stroke Foundation’s front-line services continue, we have had to change the way we do some things.
 This means there may be a delay in the processing of your donation and receipt.
 I apologise and thank you for your continued support.

 Be safe and be well, Sharon McGowan Chief Executive Officer Stroke Foundation

 What you need to know about coronavirus

-People who have had a Stroke should be aware that, just like with the flu, they are at a higher risk of severe symptoms and complications from coronavirus.
+People who have had a stroke should be aware that, just like with the flu, they are at a higher risk of severe symptoms and complications from COVID -19.

-- Wash your hands frequently with soap and water for at least 20 seconds.
+- Wash your hands often with soap and water for at least 20 seconds.
 This includes before and after eating and after going to the toilet.

 - Cover your cough and sneeze, dispose of tissues, and use alcohol-based hand sanitiser straight after disposing of the tissue.

 - Practice social distancing - avoid contact with others (stay more than 1.5 metres from people).

 Help slow the spread, Australian and State Governments have put restrictions and advisories in place.
 These vary from state to state.
 For advice in your state

 - New South Wales COVID-19 site